thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 ![](https://img.shields.io/badge/java--language-1.8-blue.svg)

-** This document shows the specific configuration and execution of several test scenarios given in README.md ** ** This document shows the specific configuration and execution of several test scenarios given in README.md **
+** This document shows the specific configuration and execution of several test scenarios given in README.md **

 # 1. Query in regular test mode (single database, no system records) Benchmark configuration